Tstassin/synology-mediamon/README.rst

 File monitor and auto-indexer for Synology DiskStation NAS.

-I'm using this on a DS213j, but I expect it may work on other models as well.
+I'm using this on a DS215j, it's a custom music-oriented version with specific folders to watch.

 Usage